 Response to the Problem

-A major victory in the battle against methamphetamine has been achieved.
-Since 2006, all states have passed laws requiring that products containing pseudoephedrine be placed behind the counter.
+Beginning in 2006, the Combat Methamphetamine Epidemic Act required that all states have laws requiring that products containing pseudoephedrine be placed behind the counter.
 Oklahoma was the first state to do so.
 In 2004, after 3 state highway patrol troopers were killed by meth users, Oklahoma enacted some of the country’s toughest anti-meth laws such as a mandatory two-year prison sentence for possession of meth and life imprisonment for manufacturing meth with intent to distribute.
 Current federal law requires customers to show a photo ID to buy pseudoephedrine-containing products.
 The legal limit for purchases is 9 grams per month or approximately 30 tablets of 24-hour Claritin™ or Aleve Cold and Sinus™ or 84 tablets of Sudafed™.
-Several states including Arkansas, Kentucky, Missouri, Oklahoma, and Washington are using an electronic tracking and block of sale system that uses real time data to track purchases.
+The majority of the states in the US are using an electronic tracking and block of sale system that uses real time data to track purchases.
 Purchase information is immediately available within the state, and depending on the tracking system used, across state lines.
 If the purchase limit has been reached, the retail outlet is notified and can deny the sale.
-Law enforcement can then investigate, do preliminary interviews and determine if there is a reasonable suspicion of criminal activity.11 Retail purchases of pseudoephedrine (PSE) have been limited to 9 grams per 30 days.
-Several states, including Arkansas, Iowa, Indiana, Minnesota and Wisconsin, have implemented more stringent laws restricting the retail purchase of PSE to 7.5 grams, or as in the case of Indiana, 7.2 grams per 30 days and Minnesota, 6 grams per 30 days.
-The maximum daily dose of PSE is 240 mg, thus if a person requiring PSE takes the maximum dose every day for 30 days, a quantity of 7.2 grams would be needed for the 30-day supply.
-Restricting quantities to a maximum of 7.2 grams per day should have no impact on persons purchasing PSE for legitimate self-care uses.
-Additional states are considering legislation to restrict purchase quantities to similar limits.11 In keeping with their tough anti-meth focus, Oklahoma is the only state to date to block the sales of PSE to those with previous meth-related convictions.11
+Law enforcement can then investigate, do preliminary interviews and determine if there is a reasonable suspicion of criminal activity.16 Retail purchases of pseudoephedrine (PSE) have been limited to 9 grams per 30 days.
+Many states have or are considering legislation to restrict purchase quantities of pseudoephedrine to lower than required by national law.

-The restricted access to pseudoephedrine and ephedrine products has led to an increase in a different meth production method called P2P, from the precursor chemical phenyl-2-propanone (benzyl methyl ketone), that does not require pseudoephedrine.30 While phenyl-2-propanone is highly restricted and closely monitored, it is easy to make from phenylacetic acid and its derivatives.30
+The restricted access to pseudoephedrine and ephedrine products has led to an increase in a different meth production method called P2P, from the precursor chemical phenyl-2-propanone (benzyl methyl ketone), that does not require pseudoephedrine.
+While phenyl-2-propanone is highly restricted and closely monitored, it is easy to make from phenylacetic acid and its derivatives.40

 Access to fertilizer is restricted and may contain ultraviolet coloring agents to identify its use in meth production.
 Iowa uses federal funds to purchase locks for fertilizer tanks to reduce the theft of anhydrous ammonia.